On this page:

 - maintain a calendar of events so that employees across Suncor can see upcoming opportunities and get involved

 Measuring our progress

 As with the supporting initiatives, we’re measuring relationship building in a number of ways along the journey.
-Internally, we’re measuring awareness building and changing attitudes through the number of participants attending the online and classroom-based Aboriginal awareness training, as well as conducting pre and post surveys.
-We’ll also be using developmental evaluations to assess the effectiveness of our work, to look for shifts in perception, attitudes and behaviours, and to identify emerging opportunities.
+Internally, we’re measuring awareness building and changing attitudes through the number of participants attending the online and classroom-based Aboriginal awareness training, as well as conducting pre and post-surveys.
+We’ll also be using developmental evaluation to assess the effectiveness of our work, to look for shifts in perception, attitudes and behaviours, as well as identify emerging opportunities.